 As at the date of this Annual Report, the NRC comprises three members, majority of whom are INEDs and is chaired by an INED.
 The members of the NRC are Messrs.
 Seng-Lee Chan (Chairman), Robert Tsai-To Sze and David Shou-Yeh Wong.
-In 2018, the NRC held four meetings, including a special meeting of the NRC to review and endorse remuneration of Executive Directors and Senior Management.
+In 2019, the NRC held four meetings.